Allef (footballer, born 1994)

-Allef de Andrade Rodrigues (born 4 November 1994) is a Brazilian footballer who plays for Van.
+Allef de Andrade Rodrigues (born 4 November 1994) is a Brazilian footballer who last played for Van.

 Career

 On 24 July 2021, Atyrau announced the signing of Allef.

 On 21 July 2023, Allef was announced as a new signing for Armenian Premier League club FC Noah, alongside Nico Varela and Martim Maia.

-On 30 August 2025, Armenian Premier League club Van announced the signing of Allef after he'd come on as a substitute in Van's 0-0 draw with BKMA Yerevan on 29 August 2025.
+On 30 August 2025, Armenian Premier League club Van announced the signing of Allef after he'd come on as a substitute in Van's 0–0 draw with BKMA Yerevan on 29 August 2025.